DoDAO-io/dodao-academy-guides/generated/markdown/intro-to-options-dodao-academy.md

 - [x]  The call will be executed and trader earns a profit of $15 per share.
 - [ ]  The put will be exercised and trader earns a profit of $15 per share.
-- [ ]  The call will not be executed
+- [ ]  The call will not be executed and trader losses the premium.
+- [ ]  The put will not be executed and trader losses the premium.

+##### If you buy a call option on $115, and at expiration the market price is $100,

+- [ ]  The call will be executed and trader earns a profit of $15 per share.
+- [ ]  The put will be exercised and trader earns a profit of $15 per share.
+- [x]  The call will not be executed and trader losses the premium.
-- [ ]  The put will not be executed
+- [ ]  The put will not be executed and trader losses the premium.